JonathanSecondGithub/HUAWEI-HCIA/README.md

 Enter some keywords of a command and a question mark (?) separated by a space.
 All keywords associated with this command, as well as simple descriptions, are displayed. an output of *<cr>* indicates that there is no keyword or parameter in this position.
 You can press Enter to run this command.

-- The `dis this`
+- The `display this` command displays the running configuration in the current view.
--display current-configuration
--quit
--undo
--save
--dir
+- The `display current-configuration` displays the currently running configuration.
+This command does not display parameters that use default settings.
+- quit
+- undo
+- save
+- dir
--save test.cfg
+- save test.cfg
--startup saved-configuration test.cfg
+- startup saved-configuration test.cfg
--display startup
+- display startup
--reboot
+- reboot
--display interface
+- display interface
--display clock
+- display clock
--display users
+- display users
--display ip interface
+- display ip interface
--display version
+- display version
--ip address 192.168.1.2 255.255.255.0
+- ip address 192.168.1.2 255.255.255.0
+- include